-Motherhood can undoubtedly be a daunting lifepath, especially for first-time moms, as they have barely any experience about caring for their young ward.
+Motherhood can undoubtedly be a daunting lifepath, especially for first-time moms, as they have barely any experience in caring for their young wards.

-Here are a number of things that you’ll be going through as a mother for which you need to prep yourself both physically and emotionally as well:
+Here are several things that you’ll be going through as a first-time mom for which you need to prep yourself both physically and emotionally as well: